opea-project/docs/framework.md

 process.
 It is assumed that a system needs to be at least at Level 2 for every aspect to be “OPEA Certified”.

-A5.1 Performance Grading
+#### A5.1 Performance Grading

 Performance grading is based on running a set of vertical-specific end-to-end use cases on full system and capturing the relevant metrics during the run.

   *	E2E/System View
-o	Vendors have flexibility to innovate/differentiate their implementations within the black box
+    *	Vendors have flexibility to innovate/differentiate their implementations within the black box
-*	Running a fixed set of use cases o	Covering different vertical scenarios o	Minimum level of accuracy and reliability
+  *	Running a fixed set of use cases
+    * Covering different vertical scenarios
+    * Minimum level of accuracy and reliability
-*	Input Datasets for benchmark o	Open/publicly available o	Automatic generation
+  *	Input Datasets for benchmark
+    * Open/publicly available
+    * Automatic generation
   *	Scale factors
-o	Supports different input magnitude size
+    * Supports different input magnitude size
   *	Metrics
-o	First-token latency, overall latency, throughput, cost, consistency o	Formula to aggregate metrics for final score o	Vertical-specific metrics
+    * First-token latency, overall latency, throughput, cost, consistency
+    * Formula to aggregate metrics for final score
+    * Vertical-specific metrics

 Performance
 Performance grade is based on a set of ‘black box’ end-to-end RAG benchmarks, based on real use cases.
 Each solution submitted to the OpenRag alliance will be measured against it.
 Performance measurements will include latency, throughput, scalability, accuracy and consistency.

-•	Level 1 – Baseline benchmark complete
+*	Level 1 – Baseline benchmark complete
-•	Level 2 – Meets performance levels that are expected for the bulk of GenAI solutions performing similar benchmarks/tasks.
+*	Level 2 – Meets performance levels that are expected for the bulk of GenAI solutions performing similar benchmarks/tasks.
-•	Level 3 – Exceeds the performance of most solutions being evaluated at that time.
-Top- tier solutions per the tasks evaluated.
+*	Level 3 – Exceeds the performance of most solutions being evaluated at that time.
+Top-tier solutions per the tasks evaluated.

 Figure A5.1 – Performance Grading

-A5.2 Features Grading
+#### A5.2 Features Grading

 Feature grading consists of running functional tests to test system capabilities in a number of different domains.
 Each domain will have its own score.

-•	Interoperability/API
+  *	Interoperability/API
-o	Functional tests for each interface o	Different granularity levels for components o	Open interfaces for 3rd party data sources o	Should enable multiple types of data sources
+    * Functional tests for each interface
+    * Different granularity levels for components
+    * Open interfaces for 3rd party data sources
+    * Should enable multiple types of data sources
-•	Platform capabilities and AI methods o	Ingest, inference, fine tuning o	Gen AI and reinforcement learning
+  *	Platform capabilities and AI methods
+    * Ingest, inference, fine tuning
+    * Gen AI and reinforcement learning
-•	User experience
+  *	User experience
-o	Ease of Use
+    * Ease of Use
-o	Management tools – single pane, inter-vendor o	GUI requirements o	Developer tools
+    * Management tools – single pane, inter-vendor
+    * GUI requirements
+    * Developer tools
-•	Deployment models
+  *	Deployment models
-o	Orchestration
+    * Orchestration
-o	K8, hypervisor
+    *	K8, hypervisor
-•	Compliance
+  * Compliance
-o	Potential certification (if and when it becomes part of the framework) based on functional testing
+    * Potential certification (if and when it becomes part of the framework) based on functional testing

 Features

 Features evaluated for interoperability, platform capabilities, user experience (ease of use), AI methods being applied, and specialized functionality.
-•	Level 1 – Single model and accesses few data sources; Limited data ingest; Basic or no development tools; basic UI; bare metal, manual install.
+*	Level 1 – Single model and accesses few data sources; Limited data ingest; Basic or no development tools; basic UI; bare metal, manual install.
-•	Level 2 - Multiple models, and accesses diverse enterprise data sources; full data ingest; basic fine-tuning; flexible pipelining of modules in the flow; basic agent controls.
+*	Level 2 - Multiple models, and accesses diverse enterprise data sources; full data ingest; basic fine-tuning; flexible pipelining of modules in the flow; basic agent controls.
-•	L3 – Natively supports multimodal models and data source; Advanced development tools with SotA fine-tuning and optimizations capabilities; leading specialized features
+*	L3 – Natively supports multimodal models and data source; Advanced development tools with SotA fine-tuning and optimizations capabilities; leading specialized features

 Figure A5.2 – Feature Grading

-A5.3 Trustworthiness Grading
+#### A5.3 Trustworthiness Grading

 Trustworthiness and responsible AI are evolving in an operational sense.
 See NIST trustworthy and responsible AI  and the EU AI Act.
 While these efforts are evolving, for the interim, we propose grading
 solution trustworthiness along the axes of security, reliability, transparency, and confidence:

-•	Transparency
+  *	Transparency
-•	Open Source Models and Code.
+    *	Open Source Models and Code.
 This provides visibility into the actual code running, being able to verify versions and signed binaries.
-•	Open standards, reusing existing standards.
+    *	Open standards, reusing existing standards.
-•	Data sets used in model training, which allows analysis of data distribution and any biases therein.
+    *	Data sets used in model training, which allows analysis of data distribution and any biases therein.
 For instance, if a cancer detection model was trained on populations that are very diverse - ethnically (genome), or environments (exposure to carcinogens), it carries with a risk of applicability when used for individuals that are not representative of the training set.
-•	Citing sources/documents used in generating responses, protecting from hallucinations.
+    *	Citing sources/documents used in generating responses, protecting from hallucinations.
 One of the chief benefits of RAG.
-•	Meeting regulatory requirements such as ISO27001, HIPAA, and FedRAMP as appropriate.
+    *	Meeting regulatory requirements such as ISO27001, HIPAA, and FedRAMP as appropriate.
-•	Security:
+  *	Security:
-•	Role-based access control, segmented access per user-role regardless of same model use.
+    *	Role-based access control, segmented access per user-role regardless of same model use.
 This could be a pre or post processing step that filters out data based on user access to different information.
 For instance, executive leadership may have access to company revenues, financials and customer lists versus an engineer.
-•	Solutions that run at the minimum necessary process privilege to prevent exploits form escalation of privileges should the application be hacked.
+    *	Solutions that run at the minimum necessary process privilege to prevent exploits form escalation of privileges should the application be hacked.
-•	Running in trusted execution environments, that is hardware supported confidential compute environments that protect data in use – providing confidentiality and integrity from privileged and other processes running on the same infrastructure.
+    *	Running in trusted execution environments, that is hardware supported confidential compute environments that protect data in use – providing confidentiality and integrity from privileged and other processes running on the same infrastructure.
 Valuable particularly in the cloud.
-•	Attesting binaries in use, be it models or software.
+    *	Attesting binaries in use, be it models or software.
-•	Audit logs that indicate when and what updates were applied either to models or other software, including security patches.
+    *	Audit logs that indicate when and what updates were applied either to models or other software, including security patches.
-•	Ensuring that results, intermediate and final are persisted only on encrypted storage and shared with end users through secure transport.
+    *	Ensuring that results, intermediate and final are persisted only on encrypted storage and shared with end users through secure transport.
-•	Reliability
+  * Reliability
-•	Provide the same answer, all else remaining the same, when prompts are similar, differing in their use of synonyms.
+    *	Provide the same answer, all else remaining the same, when prompts are similar, differing in their use of synonyms.
-•	Returns correct answers, per tests.
+    *	Returns correct answers, per tests.
-•	Confidence
+    *	Confidence
-•	In question answering scenarios, awareness of the quality and how current/up-to-date data used in RAG and providing that information along with the response helps an end user in determining how confident they can be with a response.
+    *	In question answering scenarios, awareness of the quality and how current/up-to-date data used in RAG and providing that information along with the response helps an end user in determining how confident they can be with a response.
-•	Cites sources for responses.
+    *	Cites sources for responses.
 Meta data can also be used to indicate how up-to-date the input information is.
-•	With respect to diagnosis/classification tasks, such as cancer detection, the divergence of the test subject from the training dataset is an indicator of applicability risk, confidence in the response (alluded to in data transparency above).
+    *	With respect to diagnosis/classification tasks, such as cancer detection, the divergence of the test subject from the training dataset is an indicator of applicability risk, confidence in the response (alluded to in data transparency above).

 Trustworthiness

 Evaluating transparency, privacy protection and security aspects
-•	Level 1 – Documentation of aspects called for in trustworthiness domain
+*	Level 1 – Documentation of aspects called for in trustworthiness domain
-•	Level 2 - Supports role-based access controls  - information being accessed/retrieved is
+*	Level 2 - Supports role-based access controls  - information being accessed/retrieved is
 available based on approval for the user (even if all users access the same model);
-•	Level 3 - Supports security features (e.g., running Confidential Computing / Trusted
+*	Level 3 - Supports security features (e.g., running Confidential Computing / Trusted
 Execution Environment).
 Supports attestation of the models being run; full open- source transparency on pre-training dataset, weights, fine-tuning data/recipes

 Figure A5.3 – Trustworthiness Grading

-A5.4 Enterprise-Ready Grading
+#### A5.4 Enterprise-Ready Grading

 Grading enterprise-readiness consists of evaluating the ability of the overall solution to be deployed in production in an enterprise environment.
 The following criteria will be taken into account:

-•	Ability to have on-prem and cloud deployments
+  *	Ability to have on-prem and cloud deployments
-•	At least two types of solution instances (on-premise installation, cloud, hybrid option)
+    * At least two types of solution instances (on-premise installation, cloud, hybrid option)
-•	Cloud/Edge-native readiness (refer to CNCF process/guidelines)
+    * Cloud/Edge-native readiness (refer to CNCF process/guidelines)
-•	Security-ready for enterprise
+  *	Security-ready for enterprise
-•	Multi-level Access Control & Response (including ability to integrate with internal tools)
+    * Multi-level Access Control & Response (including ability to integrate with internal tools)
-•	Data & Model Protection (e.g. including GDPR)
+    * Data & Model Protection (e.g. including GDPR)
-•	Lifecycle management including security updates, bug fixes, etc
+    * Lifecycle management including security updates, bug fixes, etc
-•	Solutions that are packaged as containerized applications that do not run as root or have more capabilities than necessary.
+    * Solutions that are packaged as containerized applications that do not run as root or have more capabilities than necessary.
 OWASP container best practices.
-•	Ensure by-products/interim results if saved to disk are done so after encrypting.
+    * Ensure by-products/interim results if saved to disk are done so after encrypting.
-•	Quality assurance
+  *	Quality assurance
-•	Accuracy & Uncertainty Metrics for domain-specific enterprise tasks
+    * Accuracy & Uncertainty Metrics for domain-specific enterprise tasks
-•	Documentation
+    * Documentation
-•	High availability
+  *	High availability
-•	Replication & Data/Instance Protection
+    * Replication & Data/Instance Protection
-•	Resiliency – time to relaunch an instance when burned down to zero.
+    * Resiliency – time to relaunch an instance when burned down to zero.
-•	Privides support and instrumentation for enterprise 24/7 support
+    * Privides support and instrumentation for enterprise 24/7 support
-•	Licensing model and SW Distribution
+  *	Licensing model and SW Distribution
-•	Scalable from small to large customers
+    * Scalable from small to large customers
-•	Ability to customize for specific enterprise needs
+    * Ability to customize for specific enterprise needs

 Enterprise Readiness
 Must first meet mins across performance, features, and trustworthiness
-•	Level 1 – Reference Design and deployment guide
+*	Level 1 – Reference Design and deployment guide
-•	Level 2 - Output ready for enterprise deployment (no post-OPEA steps needed); containerized, K8 support; generally robust (but not guaranteed) for production deployment at scale
+*	Level 2 - Output ready for enterprise deployment (no post-OPEA steps needed); containerized, K8 support; generally robust (but not guaranteed) for production deployment at scale
-•	Level 3 – Generating sophisticated monitoring and instrumentation for the enterprise deployment environment.
+*	Level 3 – Generating sophisticated monitoring and instrumentation for the enterprise deployment environment.
 High resiliency – meeting fast time to relaunch an instance.
 Allows for L2 + 24/7 support mode out-of-the-box

 Figure A5.4 – Enterprise-Ready Grading

-?
-A6: Reference Flows
+### A6: Reference Flows

 This section includes descriptions of reference flows that will be available for loading and reproducing with minimal effort.